Discover the Habitat and Life Cycle of the Larder Beetle.

 Habitat of the Larder Beetle.

-They can also be found in poultry houses and piggeries
+Larder beetles can also be found in poultry houses and piggeries just for information.

 What is the Best Way to Get Rid of Larder Beetle.

 So now we have answered the question what are larder beetles, hopefully you will be able to identify them.
 But more importantly understand why they are present and what to do.
-If you would like to know more about our treatments and services then contact us to discuss how we can help you with your infestation.
+If you would like to know more about our treatments and services then contact us to discuss how we can help you develop a targeted treatment plan for your infestation.